AidarbekMetinov/myDocs/README.md

 # docs
-My certificate and other documents
+My certificates and other documents